Transformers for Charged Particle Track Reconstruction in High Energy Physics

+\paragraph{The TrackML Challenge} The TrackML challenge~\cite{amrouche2020tracking,amrouche2023tracking} catalysed community engagement in developing efficient and scalable track reconstruction algorithms.
+The dataset (described \cref{sec:experiments}) comprises simulated HL-LHC collision events under idealised detector conditions, with solutions ranked by accuracy (weighted fraction of correctly assigned hits) and speed (time per event on two CPU cores).
+The winning submission of the throughput phase, "Mikado"~\cite{amrouche2020tracking}, employed 60 passes of combinational searches with localised helix fitting and optimised data structures to achieve 94.4\% accuracy at \SI{0.56}{\s/event}.
+While innovative, Mikado's reliance on complex, hand-crafted logic and an extensive, largely ad hoc optimisation process for its $\sim$20k tunable parameters limits its wider applicability.

+\paragraph{GNN4ITk} Graph Neural Networks (GNNs) \cite{gnn_original_paper} have emerged as a leading approach to address the computational challenges of track reconstruction at the HL-LHC.
+The ATLAS collaboration's GNN4ITk pipeline \cite{caillou2022atlas,caillou2024physics} (based on \cite{Ju:2021ayy,Biscarat:2021dlj}) involves graph construction from hits, GNN-based edge scoring, edge filtering, and iterative graph segmentation for track candidate extraction.
+While achieving high tracking efficiency (over 90-99\% depending on purity criteria, with ~0.1\% fake rate \cite{Caillou:2023gnn}), the initial graph construction remains a bottleneck, even with recent optimizations, processing remains in the 500-\SI{700}{\ms} range for events with $\mathcal{O}(10^5)$ hits~\cite{ATL-PHYS-PUB-2024-018}.
+Furthermore, the reliance on custom pre-processing (graph construction) and post-processing (graph segmentation) marries a learned GNN-based edge filtering step with non-learned components, which may not be optimal compared to a fully end-to-end learned approach.

-\paragraph{HGNN} Hierarchical Graph Neural Networks (HGNN) \cite{liu2023hierarchical} have been proposed as an alternative to the iterative graph segmentation approach used by GNN4ITK.
-The method groups nodes into \textit{super-nodes}, enlarging the receptive field of the graph convolutions and allowing message passing across disconnected graph components.
-While HGNN improves track reconstruction efficiency, it has a high fake rate that would have to be reduced via additional post-processing and an increased computational cost, both of which raise concerns about its viability for HL-LHC deployment.
+\paragraph{HGNN} Hierarchical Graph Neural Networks (HGNN) \cite{liu2023hierarchical} offer an alternative to GNN4ITk's iterative segmentation by grouping nodes into \textit{super-nodes}, enlarging the GNN's receptive field.
+Though HGNN can improve reconstruction efficiency, its reported high fake rate (over 50\%) and increased computational cost necessitate further post-processing, limiting its feasibility for HL-LHC deployment.